skyzh/mini-lsm/mini-lsm-book/src/02-sst.md

 ## Task 2 - SST Iterator

-Like `BlockIteartor`, you will need to implement an iterator over an SST.
+Like `BlockIterator`, you will need to implement an iterator over an SST.
 Note that you should load data on demand.
 For example, if your iterator is at block 1, it should not hold any other block content in memory until it reaches the next block.